pananton/busrpc-spec/busrpc.md

 message ClassDesc { }
 ```

-Note, that empty `ObjectId` is not equivalent to a missing `ObjectId` - the first one does not make a class static.
+Note, that empty `ObjectId` is not equivalent to a missing `ObjectId` - the first one does not define a static class.
 In fact, class with empty `ObjectId` may be treated as singleton - a class, for which only one object exists.

 ## Method description file

-Method description file *method.proto* must always contain definition of the method descriptor `MethodDesc` - a predefined busrpc structure, which provides information about the method by means of a nested types.
-All this nested types are described in the subsections below.
+Method description file *method.proto* must always contain definition of the method descriptor `MethodDesc` - a predefined busrpc structure, which provides information about the method by means of a predefined nested types.
+All predefined nested types are described in the subsections below.
 Definitions of other types may also be nested inside `MethodDesc`, however this may cause conflicts in the future versions of this specification and thus not recommended.

 ### `Params` and `Retval`